marcingastol/Learn-Python/Python Basics.md

 #### Explanation:

-with open(..., 'a'): Opens the file in append mode, adding content at the end without overwriting. file.write(...): Adds a new line to the existing file content.
+- with open(..., 'a'): Opens the file in append mode, adding content at the end without overwriting.
+- file.write(...): Adds a new line to the existing file content.
 #### Exercise:

-Try appending multiple lines of text and then reading them.
+- Try appending multiple lines of text and then reading them.

-## List All Files with a Specific Extension:
+## List All Files with a Specific Extension (*)

 ```python